LarsBehrenberg/testing-copy/content/posts/pierre-auguste-renoir.md

       - imageTitle: Renoir's Boating at Chatou, produced in 1879, during his most important decade of work.
         imageUrl: /assets/renoir-boating-at-chatou.jpg
-      - imageTitle: Renoir's The Swing is one of his most important works on the subject of light.
+      - imageTitle: Renoir's The Swing, from 1876, is one of his most important works on the subject of light.
-        imageUrl: /assets/renoir-the-swing-1876.jpg
+        imageUrl: /assets/renoir-the-swing.jpg
       - imageTitle: Renoir's The Doges Palace, from 1881, comes towards the end of his trimphant decade of impressionist painting.
         imageUrl: /assets/renoir-the-doges-palace-venice-1881.jpg